nearform/the-graphql-workshop/slides.md

 </div>

+💡 For the full code examples and db setup instructions, see the repository

 ---

 <div class="dense">

 # Step 5: Context 💻

+Context is an object populated at the server level which is made accessible to resolvers.

 - Create a `User` type with `name` and `locale` properties
 - Create an in-memory array of `User` with different locales
-- Create a query called `getUserByLocale` returning user with `en` locale
+- Create a query called `getUserByLocale` returning the first user with `en` locale
-- Sets the property `locale: 'en'` in the mercurius context
+- Set the property `locale: 'en'` in the mercurius context
-- Response with JSON object:
+- Respond with JSON object:

 ```json
 {